the-turing-way/reproducible-project-template/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
 Together we strive to foster an environment where everyone feels valued, respected, and included.

+Community leaders are responsible for clarifying and enforcing our standards of acceptable behaviour and will take appropriate and fair corrective, restorative and action in response to any behaviour that they deem inappropriate, threatening, offensive, or harmful.

+### Enforcement Responsibilities

+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Reporting Incident